 What you now need — apart from a standard sales ledger — is a hybrid database comprising a conventional SQL server linked to two separate small-world networks each comprising a set of interlinked HTML files, which employ some additional special tags.
 The two kinds of HTML files in the system I implemented are:

 These two classes of HTML file are related through a relational table which relates people in terms of the subjects and issues upon which their relationships are based.
 This arrangement helps you to build a sustainable relationship and a good working rapport with each member of your responding market.
 As a result, many of these people should start to trade with you.
 Those who do, form your captured market.
 To the dossier file of each member of your captured market you attach a trading account.
 This comprises a trail of finite state transaction records for trade which has taken place between you and each person or company.
-All this was the essence of my personal link package.
+This was the essence of my personal link and Marketer II packages.

 In ancient times, the small self-contained self-sustaining economic enterprise of a family or anthropological community was built and operated simply by taking freely whatever resources it needed from its immediate natural environment.
 It took the space in which to operate; fruit, nuts, roots, grains and animals to eat; wood for fuel, building accommodation and making furniture; clay for making urns, plates, pots and bowls; stone for floors, walls and tools.
 Later, by specialising individual skills and distributing economic functions, a community was able to develop more advanced economic endeavours such as the mining and purification of metals from which to make better tools and eventually for constructing machines.
 There was no landlord demanding rent; no king demanding tribute.
 Nothing had to be bought.